• Courses

 But if you are dealing with a non-youtube video player, that is still possible with some custom solutions.

-And to save you some time, I’ve also included a bunch of recipes that you can download, import, configure, and start tracking videos in minutes.
+To save you some time, I’ve also included a bunch of recipes you can download, import, configure, and start tracking videos in minutes.
+Just download any of them, import them to your GTM account, and start tracking videos in the blink of an eye.

 All these Google Tag Manager video tracking solutions follow the same principle, so once you master one, you’ll conquer all of them.